 6. Savannah Cat

 Like the Chausie, these cats are long and slender.
-Savannah cats have a large weight range from 8 lbs to 24 lbs.
-These cats can be up to 2 and a half feet tall however the later generations of Savannahs are close to 1 and a half feet tall.
+Savannah cats have a large weight range, from 8 lbs. to 24 lbs.
+These cats can be up to 2 and a half feet tall, but the later generations of Savannahs are close to 1 and a half feet tall.

 You will definitely find loyalty in these cats.
 Like other hybrid breeds, these cats have a lot of energy.
 Having plenty of room to run around is a must.